Clear, transparent pricing

 Individual meeting

-Required before most court applications
+Required before most court applications unless an exemption applies.

 Limited Availability